Israeli support for Iran during the Iran–Iraq war: Covert arms deal

 Unable to get military equipment from the Carter administration, the Iranians reached out through back channels to the Israeli government and negotiated a preliminary covert arms deal between the two countries.
 In early 1980, the first military equipment sale by Israel to the Iranian government of Ayatollah Khomeini occurred, when Israel sold to Iran a large number of tires for the F-4 Phantom fighter jet.
 The net profit from the sale gave rise to an extra-budgetary Likud party/intelligence community slush fund, which grew substantial over the next years.

-Iranian officer, Mohammad-Reza Aminizadeh, chief of the first battalion of air ground forces who sought political asylum in England in 1985, described in an interview with London based magazine Al-Dastur his observation of the first contacts between Israel and Khomeini's government.
+Iranian officer, Mohammad-Reza Aminizadeh, chief of the first battalion of air ground forces who sought political asylum in England in 1985, described in an interview with London-based magazine Al-Dastur his observation of the first contacts between Israel and Khomeini's government.
 The head of the Israeli mission to Iran at the time was Colonel Uri, a high-ranking army officer.
 Aminizadeh described how:

 Start of war

 On 22 September 1980 Iraq attacked Iran.
 With the start of the war, Iran was under substantial pressure to gain access to military equipment to defend itself.
-Iran specifically required American-made and British-made military equipment, since its arsenal was based on American armaments and British armaments acquired during the shah's rule.
+Iran needed American-made and British-made military equipment, since its arsenal was based on American armaments and British armaments acquired during the Shah's rule.
 Iran continued with its outreach to Israel.
 The first mission from Israel in early 1980 was later followed by a second mission in October 1980.
 The second mission resulted in a new set of arms deals.
 On 24 October 1980, Scorpion tank parts and 250 tires for F-4 jets were flown to Iran.
 Around the same time, other Israeli-owned military supplies were being clandestinely shipped from European storage locations to the Iranian ports of Chabahar, Bandar Abbas, and Bushehr.
 The military supplies included spare parts for American built F-4 jets, helicopters, and missile systems.
 The Carter administration found out about the military equipment sales and, subsequently, pressured the Israeli government to halt future sales, while the United States negotiated with Iran for the release of the American embassy employees held hostage.